 Important information about Halls of Residence

-Bookings for 2023/24 go live in March 2023.
+Bookings for 2024/2025 will open in March 2024.

-More rooms will be released in May and July.
 To book a room, please note the following information:

 - Not all halls of residence are available to students at all levels of study.

 - Students living in halls aren't segregated by age or gender.

 - You'll be able to select your preferred Halls of Residence and room type, subject to availability.
 Allocation is at the sole discretion of AUB; there's no right of appeal against allocation of rooms in halls.